davidmasp/IEO_PRAC_analysis/prac_analysis_doc.md

 ## Paired Subsetting

 In the paired subsetting we try to get only the patients (based on the bcr barcode) that have a normal sample and a tumor one.
 This approach is suitable to distinguish exactly the gene expression changes that drive the tumor.
-However, it also drives some disadvantages as we have been taught in class.
+However, it also drives some disadvantages in trying to extent the DE variability in further analyses.

 * As seen in the resulting numbers, we have filter out 454 patients that were not paired.
 We have the same number of normal samples and tumor samples (50) because for each individual we have 2 samples, each one in a different group.